deciduously/volley/planning.md

 Confirm placement (y/n): y // will always display and confirm before placing
 ```

+First ship should just prompt to place, future ships should prompt to place or change an already placed ship, if all five are placed, prompt to change or finish.

+Also, don't pick by length, obviously.
+They have unique letters, use those.

 After all ships have been place the game begins:

 ```